 Some of our work and positions regarding mountain bikes and wilderness areas

-We believe strongly that mountain biking is an important way many people choose to experience the great outdoors, and that mountain bikers deserve access to challenging terrain and high-quality trails.
+We stongly believe mountain biking is an important way many people choose to experience the great outdoors.
+Mountain bikers deserve access to challenging terrain and high-quality trails.

 But designated wilderness is not an appropriate place for bicycles or other mechanized transport.

-Bicycles can cause erosion to primitive trails, damage habitat, and disturb wildlife, which depend on wilderness areas for refuge.
+Bicycles can cause erosion to primitive trails, damage habitat and disturb wildlife, that depend on wilderness areas for refuge.
 Allowing bicycles in wilderness areas also has the potential to increase conflict with other users.
 What’s more, designated wilderness areas account for just one-sixth of America’s federal public lands, leaving plenty of other outdoor space for mountain biking and other mechanized recreation.

-On December 6, 2017, House Resolution 1349, an effort to open up designated wilderness areas to mechanized transport known as the “Wheels In Wilderness” bill, is scheduled to be heard by the U.S. House Committee on Natural Resources, chaired by Representative Rob Bishop (R-Utah).
+On December 13, 2017, House Resolution 1349, an effort to open up designated wilderness areas to mechanized transport known as the “Wheels Over Wilderness” bill, was ordered to be heard by the U.S. House Committee on Natural Resources, chaired by Representative Rob Bishop, R-Utah.

 This bill is a risky, short-sighted move that could jeopardize the future of our most wild places.
 Read more about why it should be rejected in this editorial from the Los Angeles Times.